ryanpcole/EnviroDIY_Mayfly_Logger/setup-notes.md

         board = mayfly
         framework = arduino

+Note: You may have to click on the platformio alien head to start the project if the platformio menu doesn't show up on the bottom.

 ## Test running code - blink examples
 1. create a /src folder in the project root to store code we want to build